-Megan McGovern is an associate in the Life Sciences and Healthcare practice in Dentons' Washington, DC, office.
+Megan McGovern is a member of the Life Sciences and Healthcare practice in Dentons' Washington, DC, office.
 Her practice

 focuses on health care fraud and abuse, compliance and